ZapDissaster/smp2mp3/README.md

 # smp2mp3
-Program to Encrypt/Decrypt audio files from audiocubes.
+Program to Encrypt/Decrypt and play audio files from audiocubes.

 Audiocubes are a few similar more or less cube-shaped audio players with an integrated speaker, that will automatically start playing encrypted audio files from their internal memory when a RFID tag with the appropriate code is placed on top of the device.
 All devices seen so far use XOR encrypted audio files with a .smp extension.